jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 We have justice to minimize the need for forgiveness.
 We have forgiveness to minimize the need for justice.
 Both are equally important, but justice doesn’t heal trauma.

-## Quotes from "How to forgive yourself"
+## Quotes from “How to forgive yourself”

 The hardest person to forgive is often ourselves.